freqn/DrivrDrivr/README.md

 ## Design Notes

-An input file is passed into the application by a user in exchange for a generated text report of drivers' trip data
+**Synopsis**: An input file is passed into the application by a user in exchange for a generated text report of drivers' trip data

 ### Models